apibrew/apibrew/Readme.md

 * Resource - This is your schema entry
 * Record - This is your data

+Data Handler by default uses postgresql as a database for your data but it also supports various databases (mysql, mongo, etc.)

 You can define your schema, and it will prepare you CRUD APIs (Rest, Grpc) and Swagger docs

+**Data Handler can either use your existing database schema or create new schema for you**

 country.hcl
 ```